-The population of this research includes the entire number of Indonesian internet users who are involved in e-Commerce transactions via the internet.
+The population of this research includes the entire number of Indonesian internet users who get involved in e-Commerce transactions via the internet.
 In fact, such data are reported to be unavailable so far.
 For that reason, the sampling technique purposively selected in this research is non-probability sampling (Cooper and Schindler 2003; Sekaran 1992).
 With this technique sample size is determined according to Structural Equation Model (SEM) covering about 100-200 samples (Hair et al. 1998).
-This research has 236 respondents, and then out of this total number only 198 respondents can be regarded to have met the criteria of the proper samples.
+In this research about 236 are previously made the respondents, and then out of this total number only 198 respondents can be regarded to have met the criteria of the proper samples.
+20th Australasian Conference on Information Systems 2-4 Dec 2009, Melbourne